mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 If you have configured some columns that don't uniquely identify entities, an easy fix is to just add the `Id` column to the configured columns.

-Doing this correctly means you'll never skip over data, a behavior that offset based pagination can never guarantee.
+Doing this correctly means you'll never skip over or duplicate data, a behavior that offset based pagination can never guarantee.

 ## Indexing